AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 >[!IMPORTANT]
 >
->The&nbsp;Export to PDF function is available only for static files.
+>The Export to PDF function is available only for static files.